vickytangmd/vickytangmd.github.io/about.md

 title: About
 ---

 I'm an investor based in San Francisco.

-Previously, I worked on product/engineering at several technology companies in roles ranging from developer to executive.
+Previously, I worked in product/engineering at several technology companies in roles ranging from developer to executive.
+You can also find me at [LinkedIn](https://www.linkedin.com/in/huned) and [Github](https://github.com/huned).

 Some past highlights: